abretucorazon/cafemarvin/src/pages/posts/lesson-learned-2-all-you-need-is.md

 ---
-title: "Lesson learned #2: All you need"
+title: "#2.
+All you need"
 date: 2021-02-21T16:37:57.507Z
 template: post
 ---